There are few better shortcuts in life than reading. Distilled knowledge that often took years to assemble can be consumed in just a few hours.

 I think it was Big Daddy Kane who said, "Financing ain't easy, but it's necessary."

-This book is a collection of one hundred of Dooley's favorite studies, from pricing, to loyalty, to sensory & perception, plus many more topics.
+This book is a collection of one hundred of Dooley's favorite studies, from pricing, to loyalty, to sensory and perception, plus many more topics.

 Each chapter is a quick read, making it a great book to flip through; you'll almost always walk away having learned at least one new thing.